yalelibrary/linked-art-mapping/specs/md/concepts/places_with_geographic_coordinates.md

     "POINT(" + 034d + " " + 034f + ")"
     ```

-4. Generate a top-level place resource, identified by an IRI, with the value of the WKT coordinates.
+4. Generate a top-level Place resource, identified by an IRI, with the value of the WKT coordinates.

     1. Use the value of the WKT string as a key for matching and merging Place entities with the same coordinates.

-    2. As the `_label` and `Primary Name` of the Place entity, take the string value of the **first** `651a` subject heading in the MARC bibliographic record.
+    2. As the `_label` and `Primary Name`of the Place entity, take the string value of the **first** `651a` subject heading in the MARC bibliographic record.

     3. Include the string value of additional `651a` subject headings as `Name` objects in the `identified_by` array.